Explore below to learn more about the SDSS telescopes, the SDSS spectrographs, and the SDSS imager.

-The APOGEE-2 survey will continue to use the high-resolution near-infrared spectrograph used for the APOGEE-1 survey.
+At Apache Point Observatory, the APOGEE-2 survey continues to employ the high-resolution, near-infrared spectrograph used for the APOGEE-1 survey.
 A virtually analogous instrument was constructed for Las Campanas Observatory.
-The APOGEE instruments are custom-built, multi-object spectrographs that record the spectrum of 300 targets simultaneously across 1.51 to 1.70 micron within the H-band with a nominal resolution of 22,500.
+The APOGEE instruments are custom-built, multi-object spectrographs that record the spectrum of 300 targets simultaneously across 1.51 to 1.70 micron within the H-band with an approximate resolution of 22,500.
 Additional Information can be found on the APOGEE spectrograph page.